shaun2029/Deskmini-A300-SOC-and-CPU-Voltage-Hardware-Modification/README.md

 # Deskmini-A300-SOC-and-CPU-Voltage-Hardware-Modification
-Deskmini A300 SOC Voltage modded to 1100mV - VCORE Max 1388mV
+Deskmini A300 SOC Voltage modded to 1100mV - VCORE Max 1388mV (Core Performance Boost enabled)

   I was unable to get my Ryzen 4600G stable with PBO turned on.
 I tried to increase the SOC voltage using different BIOS versions but nothing worked.

   After modifying the SOC voltage to around 1.100V, there were still stability issues.
 I managed to solve this with a +112mV VCORE offset, by adding another resistor modification.

-  My Deskmini A300 is using BIOS P3.60S with a Ryzen 4600G an PBO is set to enabled.
+  My Deskmini A300 is using BIOS P3.60S with a Ryzen 4600G and Core Performance Boost is set to enabled.

 The Deskmini a300 uses a DS3667BB-02 Dual-Output PWM Controller.